-In the high tide and low tide chart, we can see that the first low tide was at 4:04 am and the next low tide will be at 4:58 pm.
-The first high tide will be at 10:30 am and the next high tide at 11:05 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 5:39 am and the next low tide will be at 6:41 pm.
+The only high tide of the day will be at 12:13 pm.

-The tidal coefficient today is 76, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient drops to 70 to end the day with a tidal coefficient of 66.
-The tide heights today are -0.3 ft, 3.9 ft, -0.3 ft and 3.0 ft.
+The tidal coefficient today is 54 (average).
+At noon the tidal coefficient drops to 51 to end the day with a tidal coefficient of 49.
+The tide heights today are 0.3 ft, 3.6 ft and 0.7 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Cape Hatteras which is of 4.6 ft and a minimum height of -1.0 ft.

 The solunar fishing calendar in Cape Hatteras tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 | from 5:42 am to 7:42 am, high activity Major period (moon down).
 This period also coincides with sunrise; therefore the sun will exercise more influence, possibly obtaining greater activity than expected

 from 12:54 pm to 1:54 pm, average activity minor period (moonrise)